colinbdclark/mfa-thesis/sections/methods.md

 2. I pick up this theme of transformation, using the optical metaphor of "lensing," as a research method later in this section, and as an aesthetic strategy in the next section, _Lensing and Perception_.

 3. Causation and catalysis are key concepts in the neocybernetic concept of "closure" as simultaneously open _and_ closed: "Autopoietic systems are _both_ environmentally open ot energic exchange _and_ operationally closed to informatic transfer" (Clarke and Hanson 9).
 Put differently, systems are open to catalysis and energy exchange with their environment, but closed to direct causation.
 I will pick up this thread of information vs. energetics in a later section.
 David Cecchetto further elaborates a systems view of his own "practice-catalysed research" in his blog post, to which my thoughts here are greatly indebted.
 "The distinction between catalysis and causation is simply meant to suggest that... [creative works] activate a system (my thinking) that operates according to a logic that is distinct from their own" ("Thoughts on Creative Practice").

-## In-Progress Area
+## In-Progress Area (Will be deleted)

 Even in the more benign variation of a discipline acting in _service_ of another, there is a risk to my project.
 There is a rich history of techician/artist collaborations, notably in the 1960s, such asExperiments in Art and Technology (EAT), the collaborations between engineers and composers at Bell Labs, (Higgins and Kahn 10) and < the importance of my technical work as being influenced by aesthetic concerns, even while simultaneously maintaining a direct dimension of service to other artists and composers (via an open source community) >